 Highlights From “Advancing Diversity and Inclusion In Higher Education”

-Published by the U.S. Department of Education in November 2016, this post serves to highlight key finding the report.
+Published by the U.S. Department of Education in November 2016, this post serves to highlight key findings in the report.

 Higher education is a key pathway for social mobility.
 The gap in bachelor’s degree completion has widened for both black and Hispanic adults compared to white adults.
 (1)